Panzer 35(t): Germany

 Due to the cessation of production of these tanks, and the absence of spare parts being made, it was decided that the summer campaign of 1941 was to be their last.
-The fighting in Russia exposed the vehicle's unsuitability for cold weather operations and general unreliability.
-This weakness, in addition to their thin armour and inadequate firepower, resulted in the 6th Panzer Division being reequipped with German tanks on its withdrawal from Russia in April 1942.
+The fighting in the Soviet Union exposed the vehicle's unsuitability for cold weather operations and general unreliability.
+This weakness, in addition to their thin armour and inadequate firepower, resulted in the 6th Panzer Division being reequipped with German tanks on its withdrawal from the Soviet Union in April 1942.
 All 26 remaining Pz.Kpfw.
 35(t)s still in working condition in 1942 were sold to Romania.
 Some vehicles had their turrets and hull machine guns removed so that the chassis could serve as a munition carrier or an artillery tractor, the Artillerie Schlepper and the Mörserzugmittel 35(t).
 These had a towing capacity of 12 t.